What Is Gum Disease? The Difference Between Gingivitis and Periodontitis

 By Ryan Pauls

 Gum disease is a common yet serious condition that can affect anyone.
 It starts as a simple inflammation of the gums but can progress to more severe stages, leading to tooth loss and other health problems.
 Understanding the difference between gingivitis and periodontitis is key to preventing and treating gum disease effectively.
-Explore what gum disease is and learn the differences between gingivitis and periodontitis.
+Peruse what gum disease is and learn the differences between gingivitis and periodontitis.

 Understanding Gum Disease